-Press to lock all doors.
+⊋: Press to lock all doors.
 The turn signal indicators may flash and/or the horn may sound on the second press to indicate locking.
-See immediately unlock.
-See Vehicle Personalization ф 138.
-If the passenger door is open when a is pressed, all doors lock.
+See Vehicle Personalization ⇔ 137.
+If the driver door is open when ⊋ is pressed, and Open Door Anti-Lockout is enabled, all doors will lock and then the driver door will immediately unlock.
+See Vehicle Personalization $\Rightarrow$ 137.
+If a passenger door is open when \widehat{} is pressed, all doors lock.